|Table of Contents|

-According to Earth’s history, oxygen gas was first introduced by cyanobacteria through the process of photosynthesis.
+According to the earth’s history, oxygen gas was first introduced by cyanobacteria through the process of photosynthesis.
 Earlier, around 4.6 billion years ago, there was no life on planet earth because the atmosphere was devoid of oxygen.
 Later, there was a gradual increase in the oxygen levels and by the Carboniferous Period- 299 million years ago, oxygen reached the levels that were similar to today’s estimates.

 What is Oxygen Cycle?

 A Diagrammatic Representation of the Oxygen Cycle

 Oxygen cycle, along with the carbon cycle and nitrogen cycle plays an essential role in the existence of life on the earth.
 The oxygen cycle is a biological process which helps in maintaining the oxygen level by moving through three main spheres of the earth which are:

 This biogeochemical cycle explains the movement of oxygen gas within the atmosphere, the ecosystem, biosphere and the lithosphere.
 The oxygen cycle is interconnected with the carbon cycle.